Colby-CPU-Sim/CPUSim/README.md

 installed on it.
 Version 3 should run on any platform that has JRE version 1.5 or later installed on it.
 Version 4 is backwards compatible with version 3 in that all machines created in version 3 can be loaded and run in version 4.

+If you just want to run CPU Sim, you can download the necessary jar files from (the CPU Sim home page)[http://cs.colby.edu/djskrien/CPUSim/].

 ## Features

 The CPU Sim application is a fully-integrated development environment that includes the following features.